 - Video: Unlike a phone call, you have more visual aids when you set up a video call.
 It can be better to see someone so you make sure you aren’t cutting each other off and you’re seeing their face to understand how they feel about the information.
 The con with video calls is that they aren’t simple for everyone, and faulty internet connections can actually make it much more difficult to understand each other.

-Pro Tip: You can set any of these meeting types (including phone, video, in-person or other) as meeting options for your clients in the HoneyBook online meeting scheduler.
+You can set any of these meeting types as meeting options for your clients in the HoneyBook meeting scheduler.
 Include them all to give your clients options or just pick the ones that work best for you.

 3. Take meeting reminders off your plate

-Ensure your client meetings actually happen (and all your prep work doesn’t go to waste) by reminding your clients about your upcoming meeting.
+Ensure your customer meetings actually happen (and all your prep work doesn’t go to waste) by reminding your customers about your upcoming meeting.
 This is especially important if it was booked far in advance.

 Scheduling apps like HoneyBook can streamline this for you by sending automated reminders.
-You pick when you want them to go out (you can schedule up to two reminders), and just set it and forget it.
+You pick when you want the meeting reminder to go out (you can schedule up to two reminders), set it and forget it.

 4. Come to meetings prepared